TASEmulators/BizHawk/README.md

 * screenshotting and recording audio + video to file
 * firmware management
 * input, framerate, and more in a HUD over the game
-* emulated controllers via a comprehensive input mapper
+* rebindable hotkeys for controlling the frontend (keyboard+mouse+gamepad)
-* Lua control over core and frontend (Windows only)
+* a comprehensive input mapper for the emulated gamepads and other peripherals
-* hotkey bindings to control the UI
+* programmatic control over core and frontend with Lua (Windows only) or C#.NET

 Supported consoles and computers: